esamford/Duplicate_Image_Remover/README.md

     (can be seen on the "Subtracted Differences" tab).
     * Displays how similar the two images are in a percentage form.

-* Three different options to choose from when deciding how many images to check...**
+* Three different options to choose from when deciding how many images to check...
     * Two images: Choose two individual images and compare them.
-(The similarity threshold slider on the Settings page will be ignored here.)
+(Please note that since the user wants to compare these two specific images, the similarity threshold slider will always be ignored, which means that the program will act as though the images are similar even when they are not.)
-    * One folder: Choose a folder with the images you would like to compare, and all possible combinations of images in that folder will be compared with each other.
+    * One folder: Choose a folder with the images you would like to check, and all possible combinations of images in that folder will be compared.
     * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.